umd-lib/reciprocal-borrowing-dev-env/README.md

 $ docker run --rm --publish=443:443 --name borrow-local shib-sp-reciprocal-borrowing:latest
 ```

-4) Retrieve the metadata for the IdP:
+4) Retrieve the Shibboleth SP metadata and copy into the "idp" directory, so
+   that it available to the IdP:

 ```zsh
 $ curl --insecure https://borrow-local/Shibboleth.sso/Metadata > idp/config/shib-idp/conf/shib-sp.xml
 ```

-5) Copy the following files:
+5) Copy the following files into the "sp" directory, so that they will be used
+   by the SP:

 ```zsh
 $ docker cp borrow-local:/etc/shibboleth/sp-encrypt-cert.pem sp/container_files/shibboleth/